fuatakgun/eufy_security/README.md

-I have baked a custom integration to control Eufy Security Cameras and access RSTP (real time streaming protocol) stream if possible.
+I have baked a custom integration to control Eufy Security Cameras and access RSTP (real time streaming protocol) and P2P (peer to peer) stream if possible.
 You can turn on and turn off cameras and if your camera is on, you can view live stream.
 Morevoer, there are some additional sensors for motion detection, person detection, battery level and wifi signal.

 **Big thanks to @bropat who made this possible.
 Please consider buying a coffee for him over here: https://ko-fi.com/bropat**